happybeing/dweb/dweb-cli/README.md

 ### Develop your App
-For details of the **RESTful HTTP API** provided by dweb see [github](https://github.com/happybeing/dweb/blob/main/dweb-cli/README.md#web-api).
+Your app will use the [dweb REST API](#web-api) to store and access data on either the main Autonomi network or a local test network.
 These APIs are very early stage and suggestions or help with extending and improving them are welcome.

 Once you have a local test network and dweb server running, your app will be able to talk to the local Autonomi network using dweb APIs provided by the local dweb server.
 You can also try this using this example app.

 ### Test your App

-- start a local testnent (see the [Autonomi Developer Docs](https://docs.autonomi.com/developers))
+- start a local testnet (see the [Autonomi Developer Docs](https://docs.autonomi.com/developers))
 - start the dweb server with `dweb server --local`
 - open your app (or this one) with `npm run dev -- --open`